mujahedsyed/spring-workspace/spring-intro/readme.md

 ## Scoping Beans
 By default, all beans created in the spring application context are created as singletons.
 Spring defines several scopes:

-*Singleton* - One instance of the bean is created for the entire application *Prototype* - One instance of the bean is created every time the bean is injected into or retrieved from Spring application context.
+ *Singleton* - One instance of the bean is created for the entire application.
+ *Prototype* - One instance of the bean is created every time the bean is injected into or retrieved from Spring application context.
  *Sessions* - In a web app, one instance per session.
  *Request* - In a web app, one instance per request.

 ### defining scope with annotation
 To mark the scope of a bean using annotation, @Scope should be used in conjunction with either @Component or @Bean: